joshleejosh/jltwbots/uniparty/README.md

 * Python FontTools library.
 * A directory full of fonts that render diverse Unicode blocks (cf. the Google Noto project).
-* Gapplin for nice SVG rendering and PNG conversion.
+* Gapplin for non-crappy SVG text rendering and PNG conversion.
 * Automator (incl.
 Gapplin's task) to do PNG conversion.

 Generation works in a few steps: